 Abortions for reasons of fetal anomaly are usually late-term abortions because amniocentesis can be performed only in the second trimester, and most disabilities are not discerned until midway through pregnancy.
 This is why many women who are carrying disabled babies have abortions in the late second or third trimester.
 (This may change with the advent of blood testing that can detect some abnormalities.)

 One study found that parents of babies aborted due to disability or “fetal anomaly” suffer depression and loss.
 Those who conducted the study said:

 Despite the shock and grief they may experience upon hearing the news of a fetal anomaly, the pregnant woman and her partner are usually urged to make the decision to terminate quickly.
 Behind the urgency is the physician’s desire to avoid complications of ‘late’ terminations of pregnancy.
 Because of the delays involved in amniocentesis, abortions may occur in the second and even third trimester pregnancy.
-In health care settings, the issue of such late abortions has raised ethical and legal questions.
+In health care settings, the issue of such late-term abortions has raised ethical and legal questions.
 In one early study, most of the terminations occurred within 72 hours of the woman receiving the news of the abnormality.
 This hardly allows time for the couple to become informed about parenting children born with that anomaly and thus considering carrying through with the pregnancy.
 (7)